What changes in the skin occur due to exposure to the sun?

 Ultraviolet A (UVA) and Ultraviolet B (UVB) rays also affect the eyes and the skin around the eyes.
 Sun exposure may lead to cataracts, cancer of the eyelids, and possibly macular degeneration.

 Who is at risk for skin cancer?

-Although anyone can get skin cancer, the risk is greatest for people who have fair or freckled skin that burns easily, light eyes and blond or red hair.
+Although anyone can get skin cancer, the risk is greatest in people who have fair or freckled skin that burns easily, light eyes and blond or red hair.
 Darker-skinned individuals are also susceptible to all types of skin cancer, although their risk is lower.

-Aside from complexion, other risk factors include having a family history or personal history of skin cancer, having an outdoor job, and living in a sunny climate.
+In addition to complexion, other risk factors include having a family history or personal history of skin cancer, having an outdoor job, and living in a sunny climate.
 A history of severe sunburns and an abundance of large and irregularly shaped moles are risk factors unique to melanoma.

 What are the signs and symptoms of skin cancer?

-- Squamous cell carcinoma can appear as a firm, red nodule, or as a rough, scaly flat lesion that may itch, bleed, and become crusty.
+- Squamous cell carcinoma can appear as a firm, red nodule, or as a rough, scaly, flat lesion that may itch, bleed and become crusty.
 Both basal cell and squamous cell cancers mainly occur on areas of the skin frequently exposed to the sun, but can occur anywhere.

 - Melanoma usually appears as a pigmented patch or bump.
 It may resemble a normal mole, but usually has a more irregular appearance.

 When looking for melanoma, think of the ABCDE rule that tells you the signs to watch for:

 - Asymmetry: The shape of one half doesn't match the other.